dwrik/jetsetgo/README.md

-# Flight Booking System API
+# JetSetGo API

 ## Overview

-Flight Booking System is a Spring based microservices project using technologies like Spring Cloud (Eureka, Config, Gateway, Stream), Spring Data JPA, JWT etc. among other technologies.
-It simulates the backend of a Flight Booking System and was built with the primary focus of implementing a full fledged microservices architecture.
+JetSetGo is a Spring based microservices project using technologies like Spring Cloud (Eureka, Config, Gateway, Stream), Spring Data JPA, JWT etc. among other technologies.
+It simulates the backend of a flight booking system and was built with the primary focus of implementing a full fledged microservices architecture.

 The API allows users to: